prometheus/prometheus/docs/configuration/configuration.md

 has the same configuration format and actions as target relabeling.
 Metric relabeling does not apply to automatically generated timeseries such as `up`.

-One use for this is to blacklist time series that are too expensive to ingest.
+One use for this is to exclude time series that are too expensive to ingest.

 ### `<alert_relabel_configs>`